annekemyers/annekemyers.github.io/index.md

 time to play with GitHub Pages

-but what about using MD in Atom
+using basic inbuilt styling for now